charalampidi-gabriella/senior_project_37/prototype_functionality.md

      roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
      ```

-   This allows you to control the robot's movement with the keyboard.
+   This allows to control the robot's movement with the keyboard.